“Judy Garland is in it, which is always a step in the right direction.” – Dorothy Kilgallen, 1941

 December 30, 1928: “The Gumm Sisters” (Judy and her two sisters) recreated their recent act (seen at the Los Angeles Loew’s State Theater from December 21 through 27) at their father’s theater, the Valley Theater, in Lancaster, California.

-December 30, 1931: “The Gumm Sisters” (Judy and her two sisters) performed as part of the California Protective Artists Asociation Benefit for the Unemployed at the Shrine Auditorium in Los Angeles, California.
+December 30, 1931: “The Gumm Sisters” (Judy and her two sisters) performed as part of the California Protective Artists Association Benefit for the Unemployed at the Shrine Auditorium in Los Angeles, California.

-December 30, 1935: This photo was taken of Judy with Mickey Rooney and Jane Withers on the MGM lot.
-13-year-old Judy had been with the studio as a new contract player for just a little over three months.
+December 30, 1935: This photo was taken of Judy with Mickey Rooney and Jane Withers backstage at an event at the Shrine in Los Angeles.
+13-year-old Judy had been with MGM as a new contract player for just a little over three months and had yet to make a film for the studio.
+The kids were not on the bill, but rather in attendance.
+Location details provided by Bill of the Los Angeles Theatres blog.
+Thanks, Bill!

 December 30, 1938: The last scenes of the “Munchkinland” sequence for The Wizard of Oz were filmed, completing the filming for that section of the film.